 Our high-quality, multiskilled graduates go on to work in careers in the creative industries and in groundbreaking roles in digital media.

 This is a production-based degree: you will learn by making.
 Our teaching team works at the cutting edge of contemporary media practice, with high levels of practical experience and expertise.

-You will be based at Bower Ashton Campus alongside all our Creative Industries courses.
-Exceptional facilities supporting studies in filmmaking, creative media and broadcast journalism include a state-of-the-art Media Centre offering the latest technology.
+You will be based at Bower Ashton Campus where exceptional facilities include a state-of-the-art Media Centre offering the latest technology.

 Bristol is one of the UK's principal media production centres.
 Our strong industry contacts, including the BBC, ITV, Aardman Animations, Endemol, Icon Films and E3 Media, ensure ongoing professional input.
 Work experience is integral to the course.